Intro

 3.2 Dyslexia and LGN

-A study published in 1991 by Harvard Medical School researchers reports of a post-mortem study of people with dyslexia and found differences in their Lateral Geniculate Nucleus (LGN).
+A study published in 1991 by Harvard Medical School researchers reports of a post-mortem study of people with dyslexia and found differences in their LGN.
 They looked at the subdivision of the LGN and found that the cells in the M-pathway are smaller in people with dyslexia.

-This smaller M-pathway leads to a different processing of information from the eye's retina to the primary visual cortex (V1) in the back of our brain.
+A smaller M-pathway in the LGN leads to a different processing of information from the eye's Retina on to the Primary Visual Cortex (V1) in the back of our brain.

-Result: A less filtered input-stream of Motion and Orientation makes it harder for Dyslexics to have a steady / balanced view or in contrast a muted input can give less visual grip. (more)
+Result: A less filtered input-stream of Motion and Orientation makes it harder for dyslexics to have a steady view, less visual grip, and a weaker alignment system. (more)

 3.3 Monocular Occlusion

-"The Magnocellular Theory of Developmental Dyslexia" (link pdf) publication of Professor John Stein of Oxford University, covers many topics including monocular occlusion where-in he writes:
+"The Magnocellular Theory of Developmental Dyslexia" publication of Professor John Stein of Oxford University, covers many topics including monocular occlusion where-in he writes:

 • "…abnormal magnocellular function may cause such binocular instability."

-These topics correspondent to my experience of increasing facial masking by laying a finger between my eyes, giving me visual balance.
-But there's something extra: by increasing the facial-masking between the eyes, the peripheral view of both eyes is decreased, reducing the input for the M-pathway of the LGN.
-(3.2 Dyslexia and LGN )
+Result: These topics correspondent to my experience of increasing facial masking by laying a finger between my eyes, giving me visual balance, and by doing so the peripheral view of both eyes is decreased, reducing the input for the M-pathway of the LGN. (more)

 4. Superior Colliculus (SC)